-Particulates or PM stand for particulate matter and is also referred to as “particle pollution.”
-It refers to a mixture of solid particles and liquid droplets found in the air like dust, dirt, soot & smoke and are large or dark enough to be seen by the naked eye.
-And some are so small they can only be detected by an electron microscope.
+Particulates, or particulate matter (PM), are a mixture of solid particles and liquid droplets in the air such as dust, dirt, soot, and smoke.
+This particulate matter can sometimes be large and dark enough to be seen by the naked eye, and other times, the particulate is so small it can only be detected by an electron microscope.

 Particle pollution includes:

-How Polluted is the Air Quality Within Your City?
+How Polluted Is the Air Quality In Your City?

-And if you would like more information about how to detoxify your home from toxins and hormone-disrupting chemicals like indoor air pollution, pick up a copy of Green Enough: Eat Better, Live Cleaner, Be Happier (All Without Driving Your Family Crazy!).
+If you would like more information about how to detoxify your home from toxins and hormone-disrupting chemicals like indoor air pollution, pick up a copy of Green Enough: Eat Better, Live Cleaner, Be Happier (All Without Driving Your Family Crazy!).
 With this book, you’ll be able to battle all the foul-breathed toxic monsters within your home.
-You can do this girl!
-I got your back!

 Article by Mamavation